Some open questions and conjectures about visibility and iteration in bounded convex domains in $\mathbb C^N$: Notations

-Note that if $\varphi:\D\to \Omega$ is a complex geodesic, then $\varphi$ maps geodesic intervals or rays of $\D$ onto geodesic intervals or rays of $\Omega$.
+Note that if $\varphi:\D\to \Omega$ is a complex geodesic, then $\varphi$ maps geodesic segments or rays of $\D$ onto geodesic segments or rays of $\Omega$.
 Therefore, for every pair of distinct points $z,w\in\Omega$, there exists a geodesic segment joining $z$ and $w$.
 This follows also directly from the Hopf-Rinow theorem since $k_\Omega$ is complete.